-such as osteoarthritis.
-In the next few years, my lab will concentrate on the functional interrogation of the GDF5 locus, a key locus in joint development/disease, and its relationship to joint-specific osteoarthritis by determining how GDF5 regulatory elements shape specific adult joint morphologies (i.e,, knee versus hip) and whether genome-wide associated variants within them mediate human joint-specific arthritis risk.
+Regarding studies on joint development and osteoarthritis, the lab studies the genetic and molecular mechanisms that underlying joint development and its relationship to osseous diseases such as osteoarthritis.
+We have and will continue to concentrate on the functional interrogation of the GDF5 locus, a key locus in joint development/disease, and its relationship to joint-specific osteoarthritis by determining how GDF5 regulatory elements shape specific adult joint morphologies (i.e,, knee versus hip) and whether genome-wide associated variants within them mediate human joint-specific arthritis risk.
 This involves the construction of mouse lines harboring enhancers, then mapping their contributions to adult tissues, and eliminating them from the mouse to observe their functional impact.
 In tandem, human specific genetic variants residing within these enhancers are being tested for influence on regulatory activity, and those that impact expression will be engineered/replaced into the mouse genome for functional testing.
 During these analyses, my lab will begin to identify DNA motifs that dictate formation of specific joints in these switches using bioinformatic analyses and in vivo testing.

-Second, we also focus on the genetics of pelvic formation.
-I have published functional mouse studies in this area and using bioinformatic analyses identified putative enhancers underlying the formation of pelvic tissues.
+The lab also also focuses on the genetics of pelvic formation.
+We have published functional mouse studies in this area and using bioinformatic analyses identified putative enhancers underlying the formation of pelvic tissues.
 Using ChIP- and RNA-seq methods, my lab has already begun to focus on the genome-wide de novo discovery of enhancers and genes that control the formation of distinct parts of the pelvic girdle.
 These regulatory regions can be intersected with those I previously discovered and tested for activity in mice.
 In this context, human-, chimpanzee-and other primate-specific genetic variants are in the process of being interrogated to see if they modulate enhancer activity, and, mice are being constructed to place these mutations in an in vivo context.
 Such mutations may underlie the morphological differences between humans and chimps, helping to identify the basis for our unique form of locomotion, bipedality.
 Ultimately, we will be searching for human population-specific variants to see how they underlie variation in pelvic morphology and the differing rates of pelvic obstruction diseases.